metno/pyaerocom-meetings/Feb2021_Workshop/README.md

 ## Technical setup

-It is highly recommended for each participant, to go through the following instructions before the workshop.
+It is highly recommended to go through the following instructions before the workshop.

 **Please do not hesitate** to contact us if something is unclear or does not work.